glynawe/Vanilla/vanillaC.md

     Loop  = For | While | Loop.
     For   = "for"   [NAME] "(" NAME "=" Expression  (":" | "..")
 Expression ")" Statement.
     While = "while" [NAME] "(" Expression ")" Statement.
-    Loop  = "loop"  [NAME] Statement.
+    Loop  = "loop"  [NAME] Block.

-    Leave = "leave" [NAME] ";".
+    Break = "break" [NAME] ";".

-A looping statement may be labelled with a name to be used by `leave` statements. `leave` exits any looping statement.
+A looping statement may be labelled with a name to be used by `break` statements. `break` exits any looping statement.
 Either the loop that is named, or the innermost loop if no name is given.
-An leave statement can only appear inside a looping statement.
-A named leave statement can only appear inside a looping statement with the same name.
+An break statement can only appear inside a looping statement.
+A named break statement can only appear inside a looping statement with the same name.

-A `loop` statement continues looping until an applicable `leave` statement is executed.
+A `loop` statement continues looping until an applicable `break` statement is executed.

-A `for` loop's control variable name is an immutable integer variable in the statement's body.
+A `for` loop's control variable name is an immutable integer variable in the looped statement.
 The limiting expressions of a `for` loop are evaluated only once.
 If the limits of a `for` statement are separated by `:` then the loop ends when the limiting expression is reached.
 If `..` is used then the loop ends when the limiting expression is exceeded. `for (i = 0 : 4) print(i);` would print `0 1 2 3` but `for (i = 0 ..
 4) print(i);` would print `0 1 2 3 4`.

 [For loops are most often used for stepping through arrays. `for (i = 0:n)` expresses that better than `for (int i = 0; i < n; ++n)` and is harder to get wrong.]
+****

 **Example**

     fn uppercase (var string: []byte) {
         for (i = 0 : len(string)) {
             if (string[i] == '\0')
-                leave;
+                break;
             else if (string[i] >= 'A' && string[i] <= 'Z')
                 string[i] += 'A' - 'a';
         }
     }

-## Leave Statements

-[I've chosen `leave` rather than `break` as the keyword to exit loops so that it cannot be accidentally misused in `switch` statements.]

 ## Return Statements